cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 Azure is the better choice all over the world as the most trusted cloud [@www-azure-opensource].

 Besides, lots of choices can pick in the cloud with Azure.

-"Get support for infrastructure as a service (IaaS) on Linux, Java, and PHP Web application platforms.
-Develop and test your Linux and open source components in Azure.
-You bring the tools you love and skills you already have, and run virtually any application, using your data source, with your operating system, on your device [@www-azure-choices]".
+> ``Get support for infrastructure as a service (IaaS) on Linux, Java,
+> and PHP Web application platforms.
+Develop and test your Linux and
+> open source components in Azure.
+You bring the tools you love and
+> skills you already have, and run virtually any application, using
+> your data source, with your operating system, on your
+> device [@www-azure-choices]''.

 Backblaze
 =========